NethServer/docs/administrator-manual/en/installation.rst

 Install on CentOS
 =================

-It's possible to install NethServer on a fresh CentOS install using the command *yum* to download software packages.
+It's possible to install |product| on a fresh CentOS install using the command *yum* to download software packages.

-For example, if you wishi to install NethServer 6.5, just start with a CentOS 6.5 on your system (many VPS providers offer CentOS pre-installed virtual machines), and then execute below commands to transform CentOS into NethServer.
+For example, if you wishi to install |product| 6.5, just start with a CentOS 6.5 on your system (many VPS providers offer CentOS pre-installed virtual machines), and then execute below commands to transform CentOS into |product|.

-Enable NethServer repositories with this command:
+Enable |product| repositories with this command:

 ::